Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 With partitioning, Hornbill Asset Management supports multi-org asset management in a single, centralized system.
 You can partition assets to benefit from an additional organizational layer that enforces access and visibility controls.

-By default, partitioning is disabled.
-All assets are unpartitioned assets.
-This means that if your instance does not have partitions enabled, then anyone with the Asset Management Admin role or the Asset Management User role has access to all the asset records.

 Hornbill Admins can create one or more partitions in **Configuration > Service Manager > Assets > Manage Partitions**.

 This video gives an explanation of partition, how it works in practice, and how to set up and use partitions: